Jack Cosgrove is Maine Black Bear Football.

 Cosgrove, a former All-Yankee Conference quarterback and the Black Bears’ offensive coordinator from 1989–92, was named the 34th head coach of the Black Bears on Feb.
 22, 1993.

 Cosgrove has seen a variety of coaching styles, playing under Walter Abbott and Jack Bicknell at Maine, and serving as an assistant coach for Bicknell, both at Maine and at Boston College.
 Cosgrove has also coached under Tim Murphy, Tom Lichtenberg and Kirk Ferentz.

 A 1978 graduate of Maine, Cosgrove was a two-time second-team All-Yankee Conference quarterback and an ECAC All-Star for the Black Bears.
-He still ranks as the eighth all-time leading passer in Maine football history with 2,836 career yards.
+He still ranks as the ninth all-time leading passer in Maine football history with 2,836 career yards.